Freddie-Burns/sd_qsci/README.md

 # Single Determinant QSCI

-**Investigating the effectiveness of single Slater determinant trial wavefunctions for quantum simulation and QSCI methods.**
+**Investigating the effectiveness of single Slater determinant trial wavefunctions for QSCI methods.**

 This project explores how well simple mean-field states—such as unrestricted or restricted Hartree–Fock (UHF/RHF) single determinants—serve as **trial wavefunctions** in **quantum simulation chemistry (QSCI)** workflows.
 The goal is to benchmark their performance and limitations when used in hybrid classical–quantum methods and related post-HF quantum algorithms.